tommi1hirvonen/Biflow/README.md

 Some requirements apply when running Biflow either on-premise or in Azure but some requirements are common.

 ### Common
-- SQL Server
+- SQL Server database to host the system database
-    - On-premise: SQL Server 2012 or newer (tested on 2017 and 2019)
+    - SQL Server 2012 or newer (tested on 2017 and 2019)
         - Edition: Express or above
-    - Azure: Azure SQL Database or Managed Instance
+    - Azure SQL Database or Managed Instance
 - Email notifications
     - An email account is needed to send email notifications from the application